joyvchen/joyvchen.github.io/about.md

 ---
 You'll find me in NYC working at the intersection of strategy, design, and technology.
 Currently, I'm a Product Manager at <a href="http://www.prolificinteractive.com/" target="_blank">Prolific Interactive</a>, where I work with cross-functional teams to build awesome, user-centric mobile experiences.

-My current interests outside my professional work include bike rides, long runs, backcountry hiking/camping, the French language, and world travel.
+My current interests outside my professional work include cycling, running, the outdoors, world travel, and the French language.

 ## Let's Talk